 Where to Use Plumber’s Putty

-Usually, you will find a plumber’s putty to seal around the edges of drains and faucets.
-Plumbers commonly use plumber’s putty when sealing drain assembling that connects to a sink and garbage disposal.
+Usually, you will find plumber’s putty to seal around the edges of drains and faucets.
+Plumbers commonly use plumber’s putty when sealing drain assemblies that connect to a sink and garbage disposal.
 It is spread there before setting them in place.
 This helps fixtures like your sink drains stay put.

-Generally, you use this watertight bond hidden under an edge or lip that is not visible once the part is in place.
-Placing in plain sight doesn’t give a smooth, professional finish.
+Generally, this watertight bond is hidden under an edge or lip that is not visible once the part is in place.
+Placing it in plain sight doesn’t give a smooth, professional finish.

 What Is in Plumber’s Putty?